 So, setting expectations is very important, and is something we’ll be working on improving constantly.
 Our policy forms are still based on the regulatory approved format, and they’re lame, we know 😉

-Here’s an example of a claim we will not cover: Our policy clearly states that there are certain breeds of dogs that will not be covered if they attack someone and that someone gets injured.
+Here’s an example of a claim we will not cover: Our policy clearly states that there are certain breeds that won’t be covered if they attack someone and that someone gets injured.
 If a person ignores this and his Pitbull Terrier (one of the non-covered vicious dogs) bites Newman the Mailman, we will not be able to help.

 It’s still too early to share stats about our claims activity (there isn’t much to share), but I promise to do so as we continue to gather interesting insight about damages, claims and everything that’s in between.